“During menopause, it’s important to look after yourself.

 There is some evidence that breathing and relaxation techniques can help you manage the impact of hot flushes.

-Yoga has also been shown to be a safe and effective way to reduce menopausal symptoms, including hot flushes”.12
+Yoga has also been shown to be a safe and effective way to manage menopausal symptoms, including hot flushes”.9

-In Hot Flashes: Diagnosis & Treatment – Lifestyle and Home Remedies the Mayo Clinic elaborate on:
+In Hot Flashes: Diagnosis & Treatment – Treatment: Self Care the Mayo Clinic elaborate on:

 - “Practice mind-body therapies.
-Although evidence is inconclusive, some women find relief from mild hot flashes through mind-body therapies.
-Examples include meditation; slow, deep breathing; stress management techniques; and guided imagery.
-Even if these approaches don’t help your hot flashes, they might provide other benefits, such as easing sleep disturbances that tend to occur with menopause”.13
+Some people get relief from mild hot flashes through meditation; slow, deep breathing; stress management techniques and guided imagery.
+Even if these approaches don’t help your hot flashes, they might do some good, such as helping you sleep better”.10

 Is there an association between hypnosis and hot flushes?